luan048/Api-Videos/README.md

-# Car store with database - API
+# Video Platform - API

 Api with database, PostgreSQL inserted.
 As an example, a database was used to manage a fictitious car store.